Skip to main content

 What are items?

-An item is an instance of a design.
-The design (and any interfaces it implements) defines a set of attributes that collectively describe a type of thing, such as an asset or activity.
-An item represents one set of values for those attributes.
+Items let you store data.
+An item is a specific instance of a design.
+The design (and any interfaces it implements) defines a set of attributes that collectively describe a type of thing (e.g. Street Lights).
+An item stores a single set of values for those attributes, which describe an actual thing (e.g. a specific street light).

-If you're familiar with conventional databases, you can think of a design as the schema that defines the columns of a table, with each item of the design being a row of values.
+If you're familiar with conventional databases, you can think of a design as the schema that defines the columns of a table.
+Each item of the design is a row of values.

-Continuing our toy example, the item illustrated below is a particular instance of the Minifigure design, with a value set for each colour attribute (Head, Body, Hands, Legs).
-It represents an actual configuration of the minifigure.
+Continuing our toy example, the item illustrated below is a specific instance of the Minifigure design.
+It contains a value for each colour attribute defined by the design.
+The item represents an actual configuration of the minifigure.

 Note

-You can't create an item directly from an interface.
-However, an item of a design can also be considered an item of any interfaces implemented by the design.
+Items can't be created from interfaces.
+However, an item of a design can also be considered an item of any interfaces it implements.

 Item ID